abilian/hop3/README.md

 ### Development Environment

 To develop Hop3, you will need to set up a Python development environment (tested under various variants of Linux, and MacOS).
-The project uses Python 3.10+ and Poetry for environment and dependency management.
+The project uses Python 3.10+ and some common Python tools for environment and dependency management.
 We assume you are already familiar with these prerequisites.

+- **Poetry**: You must have Poetry installed.
+We are in the process of phasing out Poerty in favor of uv, but for now, you need to have Poetry installed.
+- **uv**: You need uv installed.
+Run `brew install uv` or run the installer.
+- **nox**: You need nox installed.
+Run `uv tool install nox`.
+- **Just**: You need Just installed.
+Run `brew install just` or `cargo install just`.

+You can check your environment by running `python3 scripts/check-dev-env.py` or `make check-dev-env`, assuming you have `make` installed.

 - **NixOS/Nix**: If using NixOS or Nix, you can use the provided `shell.nix` file to set up a development environment.

 - **Test Automation**: We use `nox` for test automation.
 You can run `nox` to execute all tests, or `nox -l` to list available sessions.
 - **Development Tools**: We use `abilian-devtools` for various development tasks.
 This includes `make` targets for common tasks, such as running tests, formatting code, and checking for typing issues.
 Run `make help` to see a list of the main available targets.